-The requirements on means of support do not apply to applicants whose current residence permit is on grounds of international protection or humanitarian grounds.
+The requirement on secure means of support does not apply to applicants whose current residence permit is on grounds of international protection or humanitarian grounds.

-The application for a permanent residence permit shall be submitted at the Directorate of Immigration or at the offices of district commissioners outside of the Reykjavík metropolitan Area.
+The application for a permanent residence permit shall be submitted at the Directorate of Immigration or at the offices of district commissioners outside of the Reykjavík capital area.

 The application shall be accompanied by any such documents as required by the Directorate of Immigration confirming that the requirements for a permanent residence permit are met.

 - Application for a permanent residence permit, in original format, carefully filled out and signed by the applicant.

 - Photocopy of passport.
 The passport must be valid.
 Photocopies must be of the passport’s personal information page and the page containing the applicant’s signature.

-- Documents on support, including income-tax payment overviews for the last 12 months, employment contract or other documents showing secure support.
+- Documents on support, for example income-tax payment overviews for the last six months, employment contract or other documents showing secure support.

 - Original certificate on an Icelandic-language course, stating that the applicant has completed at least 150 lessons with 85% class attendance, an assessment test organized by an acknowledged party, a written exemption request or a medical certificate regarding an exemption request.